Meet our Team

 Timothy Brian Shirey | Planetary Protection Engineer

 Brian Shirey is a Planetary Protection Engineer at NASA’s Jet Propulsion Laboratory.
-Prior to joining the JPL Biotechnology and Planetary Protection group, Brian received his Ph.D. in Biology from the University of Alabama, and was subsequently awarded a prestigious Oak Ridge Institute for Science and Mathmatics postdoctoral fellowship from the Centers for Disease Control and Prevention (CDC) in Atlanta, GA.
-Brian has an established and diverse research background within the fields of applied and environmental microbiology, with expertise in both laboratory and field investigations.
-As an enthusiastic collaborator, Brian has partnered with collegues representing both national and international organizations including NASA, CDC, FDA, Los Alamos National Laboratory, the Public Health Agency of Canada, Georgia Institute of Technology, the University of Alabama-Birmingham, and the University of St. Andrews, Scotland.
-Brian’s expertise spans the range from genomics and bioinformatics, to microbial sterilization and traditional microbiology.
+He is currently serving as the Mars 2020 Biological Sciences Deputy Lead, and is also supporting mission implementation activities for InSight, Europa, and Mars Helicopter.
+Prior to joining the JPL Biotechnology and Planetary Protection group, Brian received his Ph.D. in Biology from the University of Alabama, and was subsequently awarded a prestigious ORISE postdoctoral fellowship from the Centers for Disease Control and Prevention (CDC) in Atlanta, GA.
+Brian has an established and diverse research background within the fields of applied and environmental microbiology, with expertise in both laboratory and field investigations, biofinformatics, genomics, microbial sterilization, and planetary protection.
+An enthusiastic collaborator, Brian has partnered with collegues representing both national and international agencies and institutions including NASA, CDC, FDA, Los Alamos National Laboratory, the Public Health Agency of Canada, and a number of colleges and universities.

 Kristina Vaikovna Stott | Planetary Protection Engineer